guguji666666/GJS-MDC-Tips/JIT VM access/README.md

 "Id" can be left all 8's for the submission, you will get a new one generated on Addition in the results.
 ```

-User can request JIT via `API` or `UI` with the least permisssion below
+User can request JIT via `API` or `UI` with the least permission below
 ```json
 {
     "Name":  "JIT least privileges",